Finding Holiday Rentals in Sydney

 Newtown has excellent public transport links.
 It is also really, really pretty with historic terraced houses and Australia’s longest Victorian shopping street.
 So, if you like things a little on the quirky side, Newtown is the perfect location for your holiday rental in Sydney.

-Where is: Newtown is 5.5km from the CBD.
+Where is Newtown: Newtown is 5.5km from the CBD.
 Erskineville borders it to the east, Leichhardt to the west and Enmore and Marrickville to the south.

-- Five bedroom house that sleeps, ten people
+- Two bedroom apartment that sleeps, eight people

 Check out our Inner West walk that includes lots of dining tips along with more street art finds.

 What up-and-coming neighbourhoods Redfern and Chippendale lack in glitz and glamour, they make up for in unique heritage and character.
 Both of these neighbourhoods have been traditionally working class, and while they are indeed undergoing renewal – they’ve still maintained a bit of grit and plenty of heart.

 Chippendale – or ‘Chippo’ to the locals – has long been a multicultural hub of Sydney and that can still be felt today.
 There are a bunch of different cuisines on offer, making it quite the foodie hotspot.
 As well as great restaurants, cafes and bars, there’s also an impressive collection of art – both the street kind and the gallery kind.

 Nearby Redfern has a slightly different vibe.
 It’s long been the heart of Sydney’s Aboriginal and Torres Strait Islander community, including many Gadigal people, Sydney’s traditional owners.
 This heritage is reflected in the general character of the neighbourhood – keep your eyes out for the Aboriginal flags painted around the streets.
 Both Chippendale and Redfern are suburbs changing, but many locals are devoted to preserving their character.